Student Life at La Selva Biological Station, Costa Rica

 If you are a graduate or undergraduate student, you can spend a summer abroad, take an 8-week credit class, or pursue graduate research at La Selva.
 Students majoring in biology or environmental sciences can even do so on competitive grants or fellowships awarded by the Organization for Tropical Studies, which manages the station.
 OTS provides international travel, lodging, meals, and in some cases a stipend.
 In addition, possibilities exist for lifelong learners who want to arrange courses lasting a week or a day in such topics as Birdwatching 101 or Rainforest Photography.
 Whatever level of student you are, however, you must be willing to work and study in an environment where Nature, with a capital N, rules.

-What can you expect of this type of study?
 I followed Tracy through several days of working, relaxing, and playing and discovered life at La Selva to be similar to life on many college campuses with one obvious exception.
 Although it has its share of air-conditioned analytical laboratories and high speed computers, it is the field work that sets it apart.
 La Selva, meaning “the forest” is no cool pine wood dotted with flowery meadows.
 It is instead a steamy tangle of roots, vines, and massive trees resplendent with the diversity and drama only the tropics can deliver.
 What nature-loving student wouldn’t trade studying in sterile laboratories or uninspiring computer rooms for working among the parrots and toucans in the luxuriant foliage of a rainforest?
 Especially when the dorm rooms are spacious enough and the showers have plenty of hot water.

 Before you pack, you need to know that it is not paradise.
 This is made painfully clear when Tracy hands me our mosquito net veils and rubber boots to face the onslaught of nature we are about to venture into.
 She tells us the big black boots are to discourage venomous snakes.
 Along with water-resistant notebooks, specimen bags, flagging tape, and other equipment, she stuffs a poncho in her backpack.
 During the rainy season it’s almost the school uniform.
 Ponchos, rubber boots, mosquito nets and such are readily available and cheap in the town nearby.